Share

 The How to Compare Output Data section contains the different methods and tools available in InfoWater Pro to compare data.

-Use the Initial Status Methodology section to learn more about setting initial status on your different InfoWater Pro data elements.
+See the Initial Status section to learn more about setting initial status on your different InfoWater Pro data elements.

-Can I run a Pressure Dependent Demand analysis in InfoWater Pro?
-Can you give me some more information on that?
+Can I run a pressure-dependent demand analysis in InfoWater Pro?

 The Pressure Dependent Demand Methodology section of the InfoWater Pro help file will walk you through the different steps necessary to run a Pressure Dependent Demand analysis.

-The Batch Run Manager can be used to run all your scenarios at the same time.
-Refer to the section on the Batch Run Methodology to learn more.
+The Batch Simulation Manager can be used to run all your scenarios at the same time.

 How do I conduct a SCADA analysis?